 В. Plan Elements B.1 Revision of Existing PHA Plan Elements. (a) Have the following PHA Plan elements been revised by the PHA?
-Y N Statement of Housing Needs and Strategy for Addressing Housing Needs Deconcentration and Other Policies that Govern Eligibility, Selection, and Admissions.
-Financial Resources.
-Rent Determination.
-Operation and Management.
-Grievance Procedures.
-Homeownership Programs.
-Community Service and Self-Sufficiency Programs.
-Safety and Crime Prevention.
-Pet Policy.
-Asset Management.
-Substantial Deviation.
-Significant Amendment/Modification Financial Resources have been updated with current data.
-Operations and Management have updated information revised in the Admissions and Continued Occupancy Policy (ACOP).
-Community Service and Self-Sufficiency Programs have provided updated information on the programs and residents being served. (c) The PHA must submit its Deconcentration Policy for Field Office review.
-B.2 New Activities. (a) Does the PHA intend to undertake any new activities related to the following in the PHA's current Fiscal Year?
-Y N (b) If any of these activities are planned for the current Fiscal Year, describe the activities.
+Y N □ Statement of Housing Needs and Strategy for Addressing Housing Needs □ Deconcentration and Other Policies that Govern Eligibility, Selection, and Admissions. □ Financial Resources. □ Rent Determination. □ Operation and Management. □ Grievance Procedures. □ Homeownership Programs. □ Community Service and Self-Sufficiency Programs. □ Safety and Crime Prevention. □ Pet Policy. □ Asset Management. □ Substantial Deviation. □ Significant Amendment/Modification (b) If the PHA answered yes for any element, describe the revisions for each revised element(s): • Financial Resources has been updated with current data. • Operations and Management has updated information revised in the Admission and Continued Occupancy Policy (ACOP). • Community Service and Self-Sufficiency Program has provided updates with information on the programs and residents being served. (c) The PHA must submit its Deconcentration Policy for Field Office review.
+Chapter 4: Resident Selection and Assignment Plan Deconcentration Language is in the attached 2024 Administrative Plan Chapter 1: Statement of Policies and Objectives Chapter 8: Voucher Issuance and Briefings Chapter 21: Project Based Housing Choice Voucher Program - B.2 New Activities. (a) Does the PHA intend to undertake any new activities related to the following in the PHA's current Fiscal Year?Y N Hope VI or Choice Neighborhoods.
+Mixed Finance Modernization or Development.
+Demolition and/or Disposition.
+Designated Housing for Elderly and/or Disabled Families.
+Conversion of Public Housing to Tenant-Based Assistance.
+Conversion of Public Housing to Project-Based Rental Assistance or Project-Based Vouchers under RAD.
+Occupancy by Over-Income Families. \Box \boxtimes Occupancy by Police Officers. □ Project-Based Vouchers. □ Units with Approved Vacancies for Modernization. □ ⊠ Occupancy by Police Officers. □ ⊠ Non-Smoking Policies. □ Project-Based Vouchers.

+(b) If any of these activities are planned for the current Fiscal Year, describe the activities.
 For new demolition activities, describe any public housing development or portion thereof, owned by the PHA for which the PHA has applied or will apply for demolition and/or disposition approval under section 18 of the 1937 Act under the separate demolition/disposition approval process.
 If using Project-Based Vouchers (PBVs), provide the projected number of project-based units and general locations, and describe how project basing would be consistent with the PHA Plan.
-B.3 Progress Report.
-Provide a description of the PHA's progress in meeting its Mission and Goals described in the PHA 5-Year and Annual Plan.
-Please see attached Progress Report.